abadiag/Textfy/README.md

 # Textfy
 C++ lib image to text reader

-Use the dynamic .DLL lib from c#:
+Use of the dynamic .DLL lib from c#:

 create desired static extern methods with the same name in 'ApiEntry.h' following the next:
 (DllPath must be the location of the .DLL)